mhannum72/mylunch/README.md

 todo
 ====

+* I will put a box with rounded corners behind the grid maybe.
+The grid itself should be a little configureable: you pass in how many pictures you want displayed per row based on the size of the monitor.
+So the 'numpics-per-page' metric is driven by the size of the user's monitor.
+  Maybe it should be 'numrows-per-page', or something.

 * Make 'thegrid' more formalized & self contained.
 This page should have banners, menus, etc.  Not sure what will be in them, but they should be there ..